mia-platform/documentation/docs/marketplace/add_to_marketplace/contributing_overview.md

   - `url`, contains the URL where the markdown file can be retrieved (if its type is `markdown`), or the link where the user should be redirected (if its of type `externalLink`).

 :::caution

-By adding an **Example** or a **Template**, the code provided will act as a boilerplate for everyone creating a service from that Marketplace component, therefore that code will be accessible to all Console users.
+By adding an **Example** or a **Template**, the code provided will act as a boilerplate for everyone creating a service from that Marketplace item, therefore that code will be accessible to all Console users.

 :::

 Once the user creates a new microservice starting from your template or example, the Console will create a new Git repository in which it will copy all the template files.

 :::info

 Further details on creating a template are provided by visiting [this documentation page](/marketplace/templates/template_create.md).

 :::

-#### Configure Marketplace Strings
+#### Configure Marketplace Placeholders

-The files of your template repository can contain some special strings that will be replaced by the Console at the creation of the new microservice:
+The files of your template repository can contain some special placeholders that will be replaced by the Console at the creation of the new microservice:

 - `mia_template_image_name_placeholder`: name of the docker image entered by the user;
 - `%CUSTOM_PLUGIN_PROJECT_NAME%`: name (label) of the Console project;